The Day-to-Day as a Search Manager

 Related Careers

 Search Managers have many options if they want to pivot their career.
-They can niche down and specialize as a Paid Search Manager who only works with PPC ads and not organic digital marketing techniques.
-They can take on a role as a Digital Marketer who works on a higher level to create campaigns and help companies strategize.
-Search Managers and Digital Marketers alike could choose to specialize further as a Digital Strategist or Digital Analyst and focus on the data and plans behind digital marketing campaigns.
+They can specialize as a Paid Search Manager who focuses solely on PPC ads rather than organic digital marketing techniques.
+They can take on the role of a Digital Marketer who works on a higher level to create campaigns and assist companies in developing strategies.
+Search Managers and Digital Marketers as well could choose to specialize further as a Digital Strategist or Digital Analyst and focus on the data and plans behind digital marketing campaigns.

 They might like the technical side of things and become a Web Optimization Specialist.
-Search Managers might decide they love working within Social Media platforms and that they want to express more creativity.
+Search Managers might decide they love working on social media platforms and want to express more creativity.
 The perfect position to move into for more creativity would be Social Media Strategist.
-Most of these opportunities pay about the same or slightly more as a Search Manager and each can be done remotely, onsite, or freelance.
+Most of these opportunities pay about the same or slightly more than a Search Manager and each can be done remotely, onsite, or freelance.

 Salary Comparison to Search Manager